unitaryfund/qrack/README.md

     $ sudo apt install libqrack-dev
 ```

-There are also packaged [releases](https://github.com/unitaryfund/qrack/releases) in the corresponding section of the repository.

 (You might need to install the `add-apt-repository` tool first, through `apt` itself.)

 Otherwise, standardized builds are available on the [releases](https://github.com/unitaryfund/qrack/releases) page.
 (Operating system targets include Linux, Windows, and Mac, alongside WebAssmembly.
 Qrack source also builds for native Android and iOS.)